-In terms of backwards compatibility then Camel 3 is mostly compatibility for regular Camel applications.
-However if you are using some of the more advanced features and other plugins in Camel then migration is needed.
-Also custom components must be migrated and recompiled.
+In terms of backward compatibility then Camel 3 is mostly compatibility for regular Camel applications.
+However, if you are using some of the more advanced features and other plugins in Camel then migration is needed.
+Also, custom components must be migrated and recompiled.
 There are other adjustments such as Spring Boot users must use

 org.apache.camel.springboot as groupId instead of